WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 operations/second, but you wish to force all users to a sum of only 7 operations/second.
 Sure, admission control can do that.

-One of the better-known `Arrival Rate` control mechanisms in software developer & IT systems people is built into the TCP protocol.
+One of the better-known `Arrival Rate` control mechanisms by software developer & IT systems people is built into the TCP protocol.
 The rate limiting part is TCP's "sliding window", which permits a limited number of network packets to be "in transit" in the network without permanently overloading the network's capacity or the receiving system's capacity.
-When the sliding window is large, the sender is permitted to send a large number of bytes to the receiver.
+When the sliding window is large, the sender is permitted to send a large number of packets to the receiver.
 When the window is zero, the sender must stop sending.

-TODO: How much "enforcement" is really, truly "enforcment"?
+TODO: Rec by Sean: drop this pp:
 However, the credit/token/ticket subsystem itself can be modelled as a service queue network.
 And that subsystem will have its own `Arrival Rate > Departure Rate` equation.
 But if the credit/token/ticket subsystem becomes the overloaded bottleneck in your system, then your problem remains: overload.

-### Solution 3b variation: Reduce Arrival Rate via back-pressure
+#### Solution 3b variation: Reduce Arrival Rate via back-pressure

 It would be fantastic to be able to enforce a reduction in the `Arrival Rate` side of our equation for all customers.
 I have